volodymyrhudyma/blog/content/blog/2020-08-23-algorithms-linked-list-in-javascript.md

   contains a reference to the next one...
 date: 2020-08-24T08:55:49.732Z
 ---
-Linked list is one of the most basic and important algorithms, which is really hard to mention when you get into this complex topic.
+Linked list is one of the most basic and important algorithms, which is really hard not to mention when you get into this complex topic.

 ## The definition